FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 Notice of Motion submitted by Councillor U. Gavan

-**I will move at the next Meeting that Limerick City and County Council write to the**

-**Department of Social Protection to change the provision of the Carers Leave Act 2001 to**

-**remove the time limit of 104 weeks.**
+**I will move at the next Meeting that Limerick City and County Council write to theDepartment of Social Protection to change the provision of the Carers Leave Act 2001 toremove the time limit of 104 weeks.**

 The Motion was proposed by Councillor Gavan and seconded by Councillor Scanlan.